 Our aim is to estimate the state vector of physical phenomena, such as atmospheric temperature or ocean salinity, in a prescribed time interval; this is a common challenge in Earth system modelling.
 Access to the state trajectories over time, $\{x_i \in \mathbb{R}^n \}_{i=0,\ldots,N}$, is obtained through a physical dynamical model, $\mathcal{M}_{i}$, which is represented by computationally expensive partial differential equations (PDEs).
 Each $\mathcal{M}_{i}$ propagates the state $x_{i-1}$ at time $t_{i-1}$ to the state $x_i$ at time $t_i$ by solving the given PDEs.
-This process includes errors, represented by a time-dependent random variable.
-Letting $q_i$ denote the error in the underlying physical model at time $t_i$, we have
+This process includes errors, arising, for example, from a lack of complete representation of physical processes in a numerical model, a lack of model resolution and numerical discretization errors \cite{howes2017accounting}.
+These so-called model errors are represented by a time-dependent random variable.
+Let $q_i$ denote the error in the underlying physical model at time $t_i$.
+We then have

 We may also have \textit{a priori} information (known as the background) at the initial time $t_0$, expressed as